 One of Canada's most thrilling young performers, Joni Henson made her Pacific Opera Victoria debut as Senta in POV's original production of Wagner's The Flying Dutchman in October 2011.
-She returned in April 2013 for her role debut as Tosca, and will be seen again as Alice Ford in POV's October 2013 production of Falstaff.
+She returned in April 2013 for her role debut as Tosca, and then appeared as Alice Ford in POV's October 2013 production of Falstaff.

 She has performed Desdemona (Otello) with Calgary Opera; the Foreign Princess (Rusalka), Elisabetta (Don Carlo), Fiordiligi (Così fan tutte) and Gutrune (Götterdämmerung) with the Canadian Opera Company, and Santuzza (Cavalleria Rusticana) and Leonora (Il trovatore) with Opera Hamilton.

 Concert appearances include Mahler's Symphony No. 2 (Calgary Philharmonic), Beethoven's Symphony No. 9 (Detroit Symphony), Britten's War Requiem and Verdi's Requiem (Vancouver Symphony), the final scene from Strauss' Capriccio (Hamilton Philharmonic), Mahler's Symphony No. 8 (National Arts Centre Orchestra and Orchestre Métropolitain), Elijah (Toronto Mendelssohn Choir), and performances with Aldeburgh Connection, Luminato Festival, Music Toronto, and Opera in Concert.
 Upcoming engagements include Elisabetta (Don Carlo) with Vancouver Opera.